billhu0/billhu-hexo-blog/README.md

   npm install
   ```

 - Step3: You are done!
-Write articles in `./source/_posts/`, and deploy with command `hexo cl && hexo g && hexo d`
+Write articles in `./source/_posts/`, and deploy with command `hexo cl && hexo g && hexo d`.